tailhook/vagga/docs/upgrading.rst

   ``nosuid`` were enabled), this is no longer the case (we learned how to make those volumes readonly).
 In some scenarios it may mean that previously writable folders are now read-only.
+* If you relied on a symlink to ``/tmp/vagga/hosts``, we have removed it because it was rarely useful and sometimes imposed issues (for example when ``/tmp`` is readonly).
+We are working on a more long term solution.
+In the meantime you must either rely on hosts from the host system (by default) or create a file yourself (luckily IP addresses are static so it's easy, although may be boring).

 Upgrading 0.5.0 -> 0.6.0